-One of the major advantages of viscose over synthetics is that it is biodegradable.
+One of the crucial advantages of viscose over synthetics is that it is biodegradable.

-In the viscose process, cellulose is treated with caustic soda (aka: sodium hydroxide) and carbon disulfide (which can cause nervous system damage).
+In the viscose process, cellulose treats with caustic soda (aka sodium hydroxide) and carbon disulfide (which can cause nervous system damage).
 This process converts the cellulose into a highly viscous liquid about the color and consistency of honey.
-Think of making paper mache.
-Then the mixture is forced through fine holes in a spinerette (think shower head) which produces long filaments of yarn.
-These yarn filaments are dumped into a chemical bath of sulfuric acid which hardens the filaments, the viscose yarn.
+Think of making paper-mache.
+Then the mixture is forced through fine holes in a spinnerette (think showerhead), which produces long filaments of yarn.
+These yarn filaments dump into a chemical bath of sulfuric acid, hardening the filaments, the viscose yarn.

 These chemicals do not necessarily remain as a residue on the fibers.
-Viscose can be Oeko-Tex certified, a certification which verifies that the finished fiber has been tested for and contains no residual chemicals which may be harmful to health.
+Viscose can be Oeko-Tex certified, a certification that verifies that the finished fiber has been tested for and contains no residual chemicals that may be harmful to health.
+Sadly, GOTS does not yet certify cellulosic, so the best third-party certification right now is Oeco-Tex.
 Oeko-Tex certifies only the final product, i.e., the fibers or the fabric.
 It does not examine the production process, which is where most of the environmental burden is found.

-We use bamboo as our source of cellulose.
-We have mentioned some of the (considerable) negatives of the production process above.
-Positives include the fact that bamboo is one of the fastest growing plants in the world, absorbing about 5 times the amount of carbon dioxide as an equivalent stand of trees.
+We have mentioned some of them (considerable) negatives of the production process above.
+Positives include the fact that bamboo is one of the fastest-growing plants in the world, absorbing about 5 times the amount of carbon dioxide as an equivalent stand of trees.
 Bamboo grows with no irrigation and no pesticides or synthetic inputs.
-And currently there are no known genetically modified organisms (GMO) variants of bamboo.
-We have ensured that our bamboo does not come from stands that endanger panda habitat.
+And currently, there are no known genetically modified organisms (GMO) variants of bamboo.
+We have ensured that our bamboo does not come from stands that endanger the panda habitat.

-We decided that the addition of bamboo to the world’s fiber set was a positive development, and that the positives outweighed the negatives.
-It is important that bamboo come from FSC (the Forest Stewardship Council) certified stands, important now given the sudden popularity of bamboo for fabric.
+We decided that the addition of bamboo to the world’s fiber set was a positive development and that the positives outweighed the negatives.
+Bamboo must come from FSC (the Forest Stewardship Council) certified stands, important now given the sudden popularity of bamboo for fabric.
 Some (not yet all!) of the bamboo viscose fiber we use is produced in a process that has no water pollution or solid waste disposal problems, and that has only minimal air pollution.